Small resolutions of SU(5)-models in F-theory: Introduction

 We will consider an elliptic fibration endowed with a smooth section $\iota: B\rightarrow Y$.
-Fiberwise, the section selects a point on every fibers so that the fiber is a bona fide elliptic curves.
-In F-theory, the section provides a concrete realization inside $Y$ of the space $B$ on which type IIB string theory is compactified.
+Fiberwise, the section selects a point on every fiber so that the fiber is a bona fide elliptic curve.
+In F-theory, the section provides a concrete embedding of the base $B$ (on which type IIB is compactified) inside the elliptic fibration $Y$.
 An elliptic fibration with a section has the nice property of being birationally equivalent to a (singular) Weierstrass model.
 Our model of interest will be given explicitly by a Weierstrass model in Tate's form:

-where $[x:y:z]$ are projective coordinates of a $\mathbb{P}^2$ bundle over the base $B$ and the $a_i$ are sections of certain bundles.
+where $[x:y:z]$ are projective coordinates of a $\mathbb{P}^2$ bundle over the base $B$ and the coefficients $a_i$ are sections of appropriate line bundles.
 We will come back to the definition in section \ref{ellipticfibrations}.
-In this paper, the base of the fibration is a complex variety $B$ of complex dimension three ( a threefold) so that after the compactification we end up with a theory in 4 spacetime dimensions.
+In this paper, the base of the fibration is a complex variety $B$ of complex dimension three (a threefold) so that after the compactification we end up with a theory in 4 spacetime dimensions.

 The elliptic fibration we will be interested in, is given by a singular Weierstrass model with a specific type of singularities (a $\tilde{A}_4$ singularity) over a divisor of the base.
-This singularity is motivated by the geometric engineering of $\SU(5)$ Grand Unified Theory in F-theory.
+This singularity is motivated by the geometric engineering of $\SU(5)$ Grand Unified Theories in F-theory.
 We will resolve the singularities and study carefully the resulting fiber geometry.
-Over the divisor over which the singularity is defined, we will get a singular fiber of type $I_5$ in Kodaira notation and the singular fiber will degenerate further over certain curves and points in the base.
+Over the divisor over which the singularity is defined, we will get a singular fiber of type $I_5$ in Kodaira's notation and the singular fiber will degenerate further over certain curves and points in the base.
+More precisely, the fiber is a split $I_5$, meaning that each components of the singular fiber is defined without requiring a field extension.
 We assume that after the resolution, we have a smooth elliptic fibration with a smooth section and the fibration is required to be {\em flat} (all fibers have the same dimension) and the resolution to be crepant.
 All the results will be independent of the Calabi-Yau condition.
-The structure of the resolved geometry is conjectured in the physics literature to admit a specific structure of singular fibers that degenerates over certain loci of the base in order to realize geometrically the matter content and the Yukawa couplings of the $\SU(5)$ Grand Unified Theory.
+The structure of the resolved geometry is conjectured in the physics literature to naturally realize a cascade of specializations to other types of singular fibers over certain loci of the base in order to geometrically engineer the matter content and the Yukawa couplings of the $\SU(5)$ Grand Unified Theory.